 Whether you decide to go for a swim, play badminton, or use the gym at a leisure centre, you would expect to be safe during your visit.
 However, accidents in leisure centres do happen and can result in serious injuries.
 In this guide to making a leisure centre accident claim, we’ll explore your options if you’re injured because of the operator’s negligence.
-We’ll show you when a compensation claim might be possible and what amount could be paid.
+We’ll show you when a compensation claim

 Our team can help if you do wish to make a leisure centre accident claim.
 They’ll offer free advice about your claim during a free consultation to help you understand your options.
 If your claim appears to have a realistic chance of success, we’ll ask one of our personal injury solicitors to talk with you.
 If they take your claim on, you’ll benefit from a No Win No Fee service which means you’ll only have to pay them if you receive compensation for your injuries.